z-song/laravel-admin/README.md

 Open `http://localhost/admin/` in browser,use username `admin` and password `admin` to login.

-Default Settings
+Configurations
 ------------
-The file in `config/admin.php` contains an array of settings, you can find the default settings in there.
+The file `config/admin.php` contains an array of configurations, you can find the default configurations in there.

 Other
 ------------